skrusche63/spark-arules/README.md

 The Association Analysis Engine writes discovered rules to an Elasticsearch index.
 This ensures that these rules e.g. may directly be used for product recommendations delivered with appropriate product search results.

+#### JDBC

+The Association Analysis Engine writes discovered rules to a JDBC database.
+This ensures that these rules e.g. may directly be used with SQL statements that query the database for product placements.

 #### Redis

 [Redis](http://redis.io) is open source and an advanced key-value cache and store, often referred to as a distributed data structure server.
 The Association Analysis Engine writes discovered rules to a Redis instance as a multi-purpose serving layer for software enrichments that are not equipped with Elasticsearch.